 Providing a library of individual visual elements, that a scientist can then use to build up their figure, goes a long way to resolving this problem.
 In addition, if the elements themselves can easily be adapted and edited then the scientist has the opportunity to create a bespoke figure that exactly meets their requirements.
 However, it must be borne in mind that not every scientist will have the time, or the inclination, to edit the visual elements.
 Therefore, providing complete elements as off-the-peg image files, that the scientist can use in their figures with the minimum of effort, is an important part of the visual communication solution.

 In all cases, the starting point is an Adobe Illustrator file, as the Layer function within the software makes it relatively straightforward to build up an adaptable and editable visual element.
-Three examples of this approach are shown in the post, all showing different approaches to creating and using the visual elements.
+Three examples of this approach are shown below, all showing different approaches to creating and using the visual elements.

 1. Anatomical brain